LayanJethwa/intrusive-revision/README.md

 This is a multiple-choice flashcard app I have made for Android, with a simple design.
 It is intended for ease of use when you have a few minutes on your phone, and can be used offline.

-The main feature of this project (though not yet implemented) will be the intrusive settings, where you can choose for it to popup on certain apps, for example social media, and give you a set number of questions to answer before letting you use the app.
+The main feature of this project is the intrusive settings, where you can choose for it to popup on certain apps, for example social media, and give you a set number of questions to answer before letting you use the app.

 It is targeted towards anyone who wants to integrate their learning into their daily life, and hopefully will be an effective tool!